mk2366/WS2801python_rpi/README.md

 ## General remarks on WS2801:
 * In the Data [Sheet](https://cdn-shop.adafruit.com/datasheets/WS2801.pdf) of WS2801 I found the following passage I didn't fully understand: `When the WS2801 receives total 24 clock rising edges, the WS2801 enters relay mode ...`.
-Nevertheless I send now 24 times 1 [255,255,255] before sending the RGB data for the LEDs and have much better results.
+In addition one can read [this](https://electronics.stackexchange.com/a/307117) explanation.
+I found it helpful.
 * WS2801 is using the raising flag of the clock to retrieve the data and expects clock being low for 500 microseconds between data transmissions.
 Hence there is no need to chance the mode of spidev.
 It must be zero, regardless which effects you see.